maheeniftikhar24/navttc-ceh-writeups/sql-injection-authentication-bypass/README.md

 <img width="1600" height="469" alt="image" src="https://github.com/user-attachments/assets/c91919f2-9068-4727-9fad-50c5508e9e38" />
 *Figure 2: Service enumeration using Nmap.*

-This helped identify the web service that would later be tested for SQL Injection vulnerabilities.

 ### 3. Reconnaissance

 I explored the application manually and identified the login page https://testfire.net/login.jsp as a potential input point for authentication testing.